maxonary/convitelist/README.md

 4. The frontend app updates parts of the UI based on the response received from the server.

-5. The user's web browser renders the updated UI, and makes the website interactive.
+5. The user's web browser renders the updated UI and makes the website interactive.

 ## Prerequisites